hirosystems/community-meeting/README.md

 ## Housekeeping

-Use the [Zoom link](https://hiropbc.zoom.us/meeting/register/tZErduugrjIrGdW6lQtcz7Osy6-J2S1dN5Vl) to join the monthly live discussion.
+Use the [Lu.ma](https://lu.ma/7k9r9yo6) to join the monthly live discussion.
 Registration is required.
 Feel free to add it to your calendar client of choice.

 After each meeting, notes from the meetings are added to the [notes](/notes/) folder.
 And the deck at [slides](/slides/) folder.